-The President and Vice-President will accrue vacation and sick leave during the period of absence; however, when the President and Vice President return to state service his or her leave balances will not exceed his or her leave balances on the date the period of absence commenced.
-If the President or Vice-President retire or separate from state service at the end of the period of absence, his or her leave balances will not exceed his or her leave balances on the date the period of absence will not exceed his or her leave balances on the date the period of absence commenced.
+The President and Vice-President will accrue vacation and sick leave during the period of absence; however, when the President and Vice President return to state service his or hertheir leave balances will not exceed his or herthe employee's leave balances on the date the period of absence commenced.
+If the President or Vice-President retire or separate from state service at the end of the period of absence, his or herthe employee's leave balances will not exceed his or hertheir leave balances on the date the period of absence commenced.
 Reporting of leave will be submitted to the Employer.
 All leave requests will be submitted within the required time limits.